Why Most People Never Escape Mediocrity (Even When They Try)

 - Massive commitments

-Meanwhile, the changes that actually create long-term growth are usually much smaller:
+Meanwhile, the changes that actually drive long-term growth are usually much smaller:

 - Simple actions